clokep/relapse/docs/openid.md

 1. Set up a project in the Google API Console (see [documentation](https://developers.google.com/identity/protocols/oauth2/openid-connect#appsetup)).
 3. Add an "OAuth Client ID" for a Web Application under "Credentials".
-4. Copy the Client ID and Client Secret, and add the following to your synapse config:
+4. Copy the Client ID and Client Secret, and add the following to your relapse config:
    ```yaml
    oidc_providers:
      - idp_id: google